Alternate U.S. Navy

 Main Battery

 The main battery is arranged in a 3-A-0 configuration with three four-gun turrets on the forward centerline.
-The turrets are a "semi-superfiring" trio with #1 installed at main deck level, #2 raised by a half deck, and #3 raised by a full deck; they are spaced along the centerline so that the gun barrels of the #2 and #3 turrets partially overlap the gunhousees ahead of them, but are able to able to traverse and fire overhead at elevation angles of five degrees or more.
+The turrets are a "semi-superfiring" trio with #1 installed at main deck level, #2 raised by a half deck, and #3 raised by a full deck; they are spaced along the centerline so that the gun barrels of the #2 and #3 turrets partially overlap the gunhouses ahead of them and are able to able to traverse and fire overhead at elevation angles of five degrees or more.

 The adoption of all-forward four-gun turrets in the Portlands saves substantial tonnage over the 2-A-2 three-gun turret configuration on preceding armored cruisers while maintaing the same number of guns, and also enables the entire main battery to be brought to bear in a maneuvering chase against enemy cruisers instead of only half.
 In addition, the barbette diameter of the four-gun ten-inch turret is large enough to fit a three-gun twelve-inch turret, opening up the possibility of an post-treaty upgunning.